 The pipeline inspection AUV: a host of on-board technology

-Developed with C&C Technologies from the specifications defined in partnership with Chevron, the pipeline inspection AUV can be launched to carry out a 24-hour dive from any vessel or base.
+Developed with Oceaneering from the specifications defined in partnership with Chevron, the pipeline inspection AUV can be launched to carry out a 24-hour dive from any vessel or base.

-Travelling without any assistance from the surface, it will detect and avoid obstacles thanks to a sonar system that has a range of 300 m.
+Travelling without any assistance from the surface, it will have to detect and avoid obstacles thanks to a sonar system that has a range of nearly 300 m.
 It will use innovative technology to automatically follow the pipelines, combined with an inertial navigation unit and a path correction system.
-The high level of accuracy achieved will enable the AUV to travel only 2.5 m above the pipeline.
+The high level of accuracy achieved will enable the AUV to travel only 2.5 m above the pipeline, with a better resolution compared to traditional AUVs..

 Its multi-beam echo sounder will provide 3D images of the pipeline and sea floor.
 An underwater laser scanner will detect any deformations, cracks or free spans affecting the pipelines.
 High-resolution digital photos, assembled using a mosaic-based technique, will provide a complete image of the pipeline.
-A range of acoustic, sniffer and fluorimetric sensors will detect any hydrocarbon leaks.
 Another remarkable innovation: a contactless sensor that measures electric potential will be used to monitor the cathodic protection of the pipelines against corrosion.

-Initial campaigns conducted at sea in 2015 on Chevron’s Petronius deep offshore field (Gulf of Mexico) have demonstrated the reliability of the navigation system, which is crucial for the quality of future inspections.
+Initial campaigns conducted at sea since 2015 on one of Chevron’s deep offshore fields (Gulf of Mexico, nearly 2.000m depth) have demonstrated the reliability of the navigation system, which is crucial for the quality of future inspections.
 A number of tests were successfully completed on the interfaces which will allow the AUV to communicate with the surface during operations.
+Among other things, complementary tests including a new monitoring system for cathodic protection were also carried out in 2017, confirming the importance of a perfect controllability of the AUV in deep offshore in order to maintain its race above pipelines at average speeds of 3 knots.

 Check our deep offshore dossier on TOTAL.COM